ryyppy/flow-guide/guidelines/README.md

 Type names are a very important part of documentation, so it must be clear what intentions each type has, e.g. a consumer of a type should intuitively know what meta-type (`Object`, `Function` or primitives like `string`, `number`,...) they represent.
-Also names must be unambiguous to prevent mistaking JavaScript with Flow code.
+Also names must not be ambiguous to prevent mistaking JavaScript with Flow code.

   <a name="type-names--capitalize"></a><a name="1.1"></a>
   - [1.1](#type-names--capitalize) Capitalize & CamelCase type names

-  > This will help us prevent collisions with variable names etc.
+  > Why?
+This will help us prevent collisions with variable names etc.

   ```
   // bad